dell/csm-docs/content/docs/concepts/authorization/v1.x/configuration/powermax/_index.md

 title: PowerMax
 linktitle: PowerMax
 description: >
-  Enabling Container Storage Module Authorization for PowerMax CSI Driver
+  Enabling Container Storage Modules Authorization for PowerMax CSI Driver
 ---

-## Configuring PowerMax CSI Driver with Container Storage Module for Authorization
+## Configuring PowerMax CSI Driver with Container Storage Modules for Authorization

 Given a setup where Kubernetes, a storage system, and the Authorization Proxy Server are deployed, follow these steps to configure the CSI Drivers to work with the Authorization sidecar: